C-TAC Professional Engagement Workgroup

 She led (with Dr. Gail Geller) an international collaboration to improve the lives of children affected by life threatening neuromuscular diseases and a related project, focusing on the ethical issues faced by neuromuscular clinicians.
 She is also testing an intervention to reduce moral distress and burnout by cultivating resilience in nurses working in critical care, oncology, and neonatal/pediatrics.
 She and Dr. Geller recently received a $1 million grant from the National Institutes of Health to extend their work in improving the lives of children with neuromuscular disorders and sickle cell disease by integrating palliative care principles into practice using an innovative educational intervention.

-To become involved or for more information about the Professional Education Workgroup, please email Jon Broyles at JBroyles@advancedcarecoalition.org
+To become involved or for more information about the Professional Engagement Workgroup, please email Jon Broyles at JBroyles@advancedcarecoalition.org